-Solution: What I now realize is that if you want to be a great parent, it doesn’t have to be an all or nothing proposition.
+Solution: What I now realize is that if you want to be a great parent, it doesn’t have to be an all-or-nothing proposition.
 Instead, all you really have to do is give up at most five years of your career to make things happen.

 If you feel five years is too long of a period to be out of the workforce, then there’s another solution.
 You only have to give up your career for 2-3 years because age two is usually the earliest kids can attend preschool.

-We were thinking about things like buying the right home, remodeling, getting a safer family car, life insurance, taking pre-natal vitamins, proper feeding, right size diapers, doctor visits, and more.
+We were thinking about things like buying the right home, getting an umbrella policy to protect our wealth, remodeling, getting a safer family car, life insurance, taking pre-natal vitamins, proper feeding, right size diapers, doctor visits, and more.

 But if you know you’ll only have to be out of the workforce for 2-5 years maximum, you won’t have to save and invest as much.
 You’ll also be able to be more confident having kids earlier, which may make it easier on the mother’s body and safer for the well-being of both mother and baby.